DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 **Testing Docker**
     - repeatable bash scritps
     - testing of docker images and builds is still a very imature space (no good tools, IDEs and Test Runners).
-I played with BATS but it wasn&#39;t very good
+I played with BATS but it wasn't very good
             - we need TDD for docker development
             - big comptetitive advantage in the market place if you understand these concepts